 Unaccounted-for water is the difference between pump water and accounted-for water, which includes metered and other authorized unmetered water.
-Unaccounted-for water averages 8% which is attributed to the city's leak identification and repair program.
-The City installs data loggers in key locations, monitored semi-annually, or as needed based on pumping rates.
-The City adds loggers to the system each year working towards permanent installation of loggers throughout the City.
+Unaccounted-for water averages 14%, based on 2020, 2021 and 2022 data, which is attributed primarily to the leaks within the city's distribution system.
+The City has a leak identification and repair program to address this water loss.
+The City has installed data loggers in key locations, that are monitored monthly, or as needed based on pumping rates.
 The City replaces water meters as it becomes aware of any issues.